 Here are a few of the weirdest things dogs are trained to do with their noses.

-The Museum of Fine Arts in Boston recently hired a furry staff member to help care for their precious works.
+The Museum of Fine Arts in Boston employed a furry staff member to help care for their precious works.

 Riley the Weimaraner is trained to detect moths and other bugs that feast on cloth, wood, paper, and more.
 Museums need constant pest control to protect valuable and irreplaceable objects.